 Anti-inflammatory, anti-microbial, immune stimulating, demulcent, anti-spasmodic and specifically acting demulcents for the kidney-duct epithelium.

-Just as importantly, nutritional medicine is outstanding in chipping in – with its ability to reduce inflammation, stimulate immune response, reduce circulating toxins, reduce food allergy and help in tissue repair.
+Just as importantly, nutritional medicine is outstanding in chipping in – with its ability to reduce inflammation, stimulate the immune response, reduce circulating toxins, reduce food allergy and help in tissue repair.

 Many medicinal herbs are available to assist various lung conditions, ranging in activity from anti-inflammatory, demulcent, expectorant, anti-microbial and specifically tonic.

-Nutritional medicine would offer support for the natural anti-inflammatory process, help reduce calcification, improve immune response, assist oxygen exchange, and improve expectoration and morale of the client.
+Nutritional medicine would offer support for the natural anti-inflammatory process, help reduce calcification, improve immune response, assist oxygen exchange, and improve the expectoration and morale of the client.